 7. Enjoy Watching the Whales | Iceland in March

 Usually, it’s not advisable to drive Ring Road during Winter.
 In March, though, there are more days in which you’ll see clear, safe days than in other Winter months.
 The rain, wind and icy conditions can make the more tricky spots even harder to navigate.
-Thankfully, though, March’s conditions are more likely to allow for a safe and enjoyable road trip.
+Thankfully, though, the weather in Iceland in March conditions are more likely to allow for a safe and enjoyable road trip.

 You would still need to check the weather report, as the drive will take you a few days to fully complete.
 Make sure you have a decent vehicle to do the trip in and plan for emergencies.

 9. Glacier Hiking in Iceland | Iceland in March

 You truly haven’t experienced anything like glacier hiking in Iceland in March.
 Hiking up a glacier is not something many destinations offer, but it’s quite an experience in Iceland.
 In fact, the largest glacier in Europe, Vatnajökull, can be found in Iceland.

 With special shoes and a knowledgeable guide, you can safely set off to hike the glaciers.
 You’ll find the most common hike going from Reykjavík to Sólheimajökull.
 You’ll pass breathtaking views such as Iceland’s waterfalls – which very well may be frozen in March – and the volcano, Eyjafjallajökull, which managed to stop all air traffic due to its ash in 2010.